lydiayhuang/twilio_apps/readme.md

-Twilio simple terminal SMS App using Pythong and Flask, built in Vagrant.
+Twilio simple terminal SMS App using Python and Flask, built in Vagrant.